MP Estate Planning UK

 What information should trustees, settlors and beneficiaries prepare before registering?

-Gather names, dates of birth, addresses, National Insurance numbers where applicable, and details of the trust’s assets and creation date.
-Also have information about any property held and whether a professional agent acts for the trust.
+Gather full legal names, dates of birth, current addresses, National Insurance numbers (for UK residents) or passport details (for non-UK residents), and details of the trust’s assets and creation date from the trust deed.
+Also have information about any property held and whether a professional agent (solicitor or accountant) acts for the trust.
+If anyone connected to the trust lacks mental capacity, a Vulnerable Person Election (VPE1) form may be needed to protect their information.

 What trust details does HMRC ask for on the TRS?

-You’ll need the trust name, date created, country of residence, description of assets (including property), list of trustees, settlors and beneficiaries, and whether the trust is liable for tax.
-Clear, accurate details speed up registration.
+You’ll need the trust name (as stated in the trust deed), date created, country of administration, description of assets (including any UK property acquired since 6 October 2020), the full list of trustees, the settlor, beneficiaries, and whether the trust has a tax liability.
+Clear, accurate details that match your trust deed speed up registration and reduce the chance of queries from HMRC.

 How do trustees set up a Government Gateway account for the TRS?